yuanying/nise_bosh/README.md

 ### Release repository

-Nise BOSH requries a clone of the 'release' repository you want to install (e.g. cf-release for Cloud Foundry).
+Nise BOSH requires a clone of the 'release' repository you want to install (e.g. cf-release for Cloud Foundry).
 Clone the repository and checkout its submodules at your preferred directory with the `update` script.

     git clone git@github.com:cloudfoundry/cf-release.git
     cd cf-release